-- a. for the purpose of educational testing; - b. if requested by the school or legal system, unless medical necessity exists for the psychological testing; - c. if the proposed psychological testing measures have no standardized norms or documented validity; - d. if the service is not provided in-person; - e. if the focus of assessment is not the symptoms of the DSM-5 diagnosis; and f. when the requirements and limitations in Section 5.0 are not followed.
+- a. for the purpose of educational testing; - b. if requested by the school or legal system, unless medical necessity exists for the psychological testing; - c. if the proposed psychological testing measures have no standardized norms or documented validity; - d. if the service is not provided face to face;